On Selection of Cross-Section Averages in Non-stationary Environments: Econometric Setup

-where $|\widehat{M}| (|\widehat{M}_\*x|)=g $ provides the estimator of the number of factors for both criteria.
-In MW and DVS, it is demonstrated that $\mathbb{P}(\widehat{M}=M_0)\to1$ and $\mathbb{P}(\widehat{M}_\*x=M_{\*x,0})\to1$, respectively, as $(N,T)\to \infty$.
-These results theoretically justify the use of IC previously very popular in the PC literature to select the number of factors.
+where $|\widehat{M}|=g$ provides the estimator of the number of factors as a consequence.
+In DVS (and MW), it is demonstrated that $\mathbb{P}\left(\mathrm{IC}(M)-\mathrm{IC}(M_0)<0\right)\to0$ (therefore, $\mathbb{P}(\widehat{M}=M_0)\to1$) as $(N,T)\to \infty$.
+This result means that some other $M$ does not minimize IC asymptotically and theoretically justifies its use in the case of CAs.
 These findings are based on stationary $\*F$, which has been considerably relaxed in the CCE/CAs literature.
-Therefore, our natural goal is to examine (\ref{MW}) and (\ref{DVS}) under departures from this restrictive assumption.
+Therefore, our natural goal is to examine (\ref{DVS}) in a way that departs from this restrictive assumption.
 Throughout our analysis, we employ the following set of assumptions. \\